twr14152/c_cpp_scratchpad/README.md

 A wasteland of code used only to aid in understanding how certain features work.

 Books used.
-- The C Programming Language 2e - tcpl
+- The C Programming Language 2e - TCPL
 - Introduction to C & GUI
 - C Programming in easy steps 5e
 - Effective C